-Funding Applications: Funding for research and scholarly or creative activities is normally obtained from outside sources, either private or public, such as national granting agencies, contracts or contributions from various government departments (both federal and provincial), private sector corporations, endowments, or registered charitable organizations.
+Funding Applications: Funding for research and scholarly or creative activities is normally obtained from outside sources, either private or public, such as national granting agencies (mainly NSERC, SSHRC, and MRC) contracts or contributions from various government departments (both federal and provincial), private sector corporations, endowments, or registered charitable organizations.
 Applications are detailed documents setting forth past performance and future plans.
 Committees compare applications and solicit academic assessments and reviews for each application from across the country (or worldwide).
 Competition is extremely keen.

-Seminars, Clinics, Workshops: In many disciplines, invitations to deliver seminars, clinics or workshops are subject to extensive review and the performance of the librarian is reviewed by participants.
+Seminars, Clinics, Workshops: In many disciplines, invitations to deliver seminars, clinics or workshops are subject to extensive review and the performance of the Instructor is reviewed by participants.